Swiss City Becomes Airline's Newest European Destination.

 The Bahrain – Geneva route is served three-times-a-week with a Boeing 737-700 extended range aircraft.

 Talking to guests at the event Mr. Majali the airline‟s CEO said: “I am delighted to see Gulf Air flying again to Switzerland; it further demonstrates our commitment to connect Bahrain to the region and the rest of the world including some of the world‟s leading financial markets, to support Bahrain‟s financial services and trade sector.”

-"I would like to personally thank the Swiss authorities for granting us the rights to fly to Geneva and beyond to the United States.
-I am sure our new direct route linking Doha with Geneva and onwards to New York will open up excellent opportunities for business and leisure travellers across our network.
+“I would like to personally thank the Swiss authorities for granting us the rights to fly to Geneva and the airport authorities for facilitating this.
+I am sure our new direct route linking Geneva with Bahrain and onwards through our extensive Middle East network will open up excellent opportunities for business and leisure travellers throughout the region and in Switzerland.”